BastianAhumada/API-FINTONIC/README.md

 ![image](https://user-images.githubusercontent.com/86070060/156950302-34912b39-d5b4-46d3-be3a-0ebed5803779.png)

-Create a file with extensions .env and create those variables
+Create a file with extensions .env and open this file and write your credentials
-> Create your variables in file env, Secret Key
+> SECRETKEY = "Your Secret Key entered by fintoc"
+> LINK_TOKEN = Your_link_token

 ![image](https://user-images.githubusercontent.com/86070060/156950403-f99403e8-473d-4c62-a3d2-009de22fb110.png)